 Swimming, hiking, and beach combing are all that I was interested in during my visit to Koh Lanta.
 However, the more I combed the beaches, the more it became apparent that trash and plastic are a regular thing on the beaches here.
 Unfortunately, I would come to discover this was merely one example of an increasing problem on the beaches of the Andaman Sea.

-Despite the trash washing up on the beaches here, I found Koh Lanta to be a very pleasant place to be.
+Despite the trash washing up on the beaches here, I found Koh Lanta to be a very pleasant place.
 It ticked most of the boxes I was looking for in an island when creating my itinerary for a quiet and laid-back experience.
 In all fairness, I spent most of my time very close to my accommodation while here.
 However, I did see enough to know I would like to go back and explore Koh Lanta more thoroughly.

 Koh Ngai: 3 Days

-Although less pleasant and less comfortable than the experience on the Ferry, the speed boat ride between Koh Lanta and Koh Ngai would have me arrive at my next island in fine shape.
+Although less pleasant and less comfortable than the experience on the ferry, the speed boat ride between Koh Lanta and Koh Ngai would have me arrive at my next island in fine shape.
 I was prepared for the worst due to reviews and warnings.
 However, the trip via speedboat really wasn’t that bad in my opinion.
 Your mileage may vary depending on your sense of adventure and the resilience of your sea legs.

 Arriving on the small island of Koh Ngai, I was greeted by fine off-white sand and gentle sea breezes.
 In the distance, Karst limestone cliffs jutted from the aquamarine waters where just a few longtail boats lined its shores.
 A handful of mid-priced resorts lined the beach, spread out enough so that the island didn’t feel overcrowded.